Dosage form: gel

 Concomitant Use with Drugs that Induce Methemoglobinemia

-Concomitant use of Dapsone Gel with drugs that induce methemoglobinemia such as sulfonamides, acetaminophen, acetanilide, aniline dyes, benzocaine, chloroquine, dapsone, naphthalene, nitrates and nitrites, nitrofurantoin, nitroglycerin, nitroprusside, pamaquine, para‐aminosalicylic acid, phenacetin, phenobarbital, phenytoin, primaquine, and quinine may increase the risk for developing methemoglobinemia [see Warnings and Precautions (5.1)].
+Concomitant use of Dapsone Gel, 7.5% with drugs that induce methemoglobinemia such as sulfonamides, acetaminophen, acetanilide, aniline dyes, benzocaine, chloroquine, dapsone, naphthalene, nitrates and nitrites, nitrofurantoin, nitroglycerin, nitroprusside, pamaquine, para‐aminosalicylic acid, phenacetin, phenobarbital, phenytoin, primaquine, and quinine may increase the risk for developing methemoglobinemia [see Warnings and Precautions (5.1)].

 USE IN SPECIFIC POPULATIONS

-There are no adequate and well controlled studies in pregnant women.
-Dapsone has been shown to have an embryocidal effect in rats and rabbits when administered orally in doses of 75 mg/kg/day and 150 mg/kg/day (approximately 800 and 500 times the systemic exposure observed in human females as a result of use of the maximum recommended topical dose, based on AUC comparisons), respectively.
+Dapsone has been shown to have an embryocidal effect in rats and rabbits when administered orally daily to females during organogenesis at dosages of 75 mg/kg/day and 150 mg/kg/day, respectively.
+These dosages resulted in systemic exposures that represented approximately 1407 times [rats] and 425 times [rabbits] the systemic exposure observed in human females as a result of use of the MRHD of Dapsone Gel, 7.5%, based on AUC comparisons.
 These effects were probably secondary to maternal toxicity.
-Dapsone Gel, 5%, should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-Clinical studies of Dapsone Gel, 5%, did not include sufficient number of patients aged 65 and over to determine whether they respond differently from younger patients.
+Clinical trials of Dapsone Gel, 7.5% did not include sufficient numbers of subjects aged 65 years and over to determine whether they respond differently from younger subjects.

 Dapsone Gel Description

-dapsone has an empirical formula of C12H12N2O2S.
-It is a white, odorless crystalline powder that has a molecular weight of 248.
-Dapsone's chemical name is 4,4'-diaminodiphenylsulfone and its structural formula is:
+Dapsone Gel, 7.5%, contains dapsone, a sulfone, in an aqueous gel base for topical dermatologic use.
+Dapsone Gel, 7.5% is an off-white to yellow gel with suspended particles.
+Chemically, dapsone has an empirical formula of C12H12N2O2S.
+It is a white or slightly yellow-white, crystalline powder that has a molecular weight of 248.30.
+Dapsone’s chemical name is 4-[(4-aminobenzene) sulfonyl] aniline and its structural formula is:

-Each gram of Dapsone Gel, 5%, contains 50 mg of dapsone, USP, in a gel of carbomer homopolymer type C; diethylene glycol monoethyl ether, NF; methylparaben, NF; sodium hydroxide, NF; and purified water, USP.
+Each gram of Dapsone Gel, 7.5%, contains 75 mg of dapsone, USP, in a gel of diethylene glycol monoethyl ether, methylparaben, acrylamide/sodium acryloyldimethyl taurate copolymer, isohexadecane, polysorbate 80, and purified water.

 Dapsone Gel - Clinical Pharmacology